 Despite their miraculous release from Egypt, they were still in captivity in a sense, as they carried in their hearts the gods of Egypt.
 This could not continue, for God is a jealous God.
 The first commandment they had received was to forsake all other gods - the Lord demanded total allegiance and was desirous and worthy of their worship.
 In order to truly worship God, it was necessary to tear down every idol.
 The worship of God was to be rendered by a sanctified people in a sanctified place, at a sanctified time.

-Due to disobedience however, the relatively short trip to the Promised Land, became a forty-year saga, a sordid story of a people falling in and out of favour with God.
+It would only have taken the nation less that 6 months to get from Egypt to the Land of Canaan but due to disobedience however, the relatively short trip to the Promised Land, became a forty-year saga, a sordid story of a people falling in and out of favour with God.